Tencent/wcdb/README.md

 Note that

-* Since WCDB is an Objective-C++ framework, for those files included in WCDB, you should rename its extension .m to .mm
+* Since WCDB is an Objective-C++ framework, for those files in your project that includes WCDB, you should rename their extension .m to .mm
 * Abot Cocoapods - WCDB links SQLCipher with each source files separately, but not a large sqlite.c file.
 It will be.
 This will be easier to debug, but the cocoapods configuration will be more complex.
 We will finish it as soon as possible.

 ## Tutorials